Introduction

 Financial management

-First of all, we'd like to stress that Adserver.Onine doesn't mediate the financial relations between you and your publishers/advertisers.
-We're not a financial institution, therefore, don't process incoming or outgoing payments, don't store or accumulate your funds, etc.
+First of all, we'd like to stress that Adserver.Onine doesn't mediate your financial relations with your publishers/advertisers.
+We're not a financial institution.
+Therefore, don't process incoming or outgoing payments, don't store or accumulate your funds, etc.

 What our platform does is calculation.
-For example, the most important option in Settings / Common / Finance is Automatic billing.
+For example, Automatic billing is the most important option in Settings / Common / Finance.
 It creates transactions for both advertisers and publishers based on stats.

-Apart from that, you can integrate certain payment systems for your advertisers to top up their accounts from their panels automatically.
-Once integrated, your advertisers' payments will go straight to your account and you won't have to process everything manually.
+Apart from that, you can automatically integrate certain payment systems for your advertisers to top up their accounts from their panels.
+Once integrated, your advertisers' payments will go straight to your account, and you won't have to process everything manually.

 Different publisher payout options can be added to the panel for your convenience.
-Please note, publishers can request payouts using our platform, but the payouts themselves need to be handled manually.
+Please note publishers can request payouts using our platform, but the payouts must be handled manually.

 You may also want to check out our main article on financial management.

 There are several things Adserver.Online users can customise to give their ad network a unique look and feel.
-Customisation options include a custom domain, CSS styles, ads branding, a custom mail domain and are accessible via the Settings / White-label menu.
-You will find more on that in these articles from our Knowledge base.
+Customisation options include custom domains, CSS styles, ad branding, and a custom mail domain.
+These options are accessible via the Settings / White-label menu.
+You will find more white-label related articles in our knowledge base.

-Please note, customisation options are limited to the dashboard/panel itself.
-We don't have a CMS or a page builder or a framework for you to build your website.
-Meaning you need to handle the design and contents of your network's website yourself.
+Please note customisation options are limited to the dashboard/panel itself.
+We don't have a CMS, page builder, or framework for you to build your website.
+You need to handle your network's website's design and content.
+We recommend using WordPress as a CMS for your public website.

 How to start an ad network – conclusion

-Following the steps from this manual, you'll be able to set up a fully functional ad network with publishers and advertisers.
-Whether you prefer to manage everything yourself or let your publishers and advertisers enjoy the self-service feature, our platform is capable to handle it all.
+Following the steps from this manual, you can set up a fully functional ad network with publishers and advertisers.
+Whether you prefer to manage everything yourself or let your publishers and advertisers enjoy the self-service feature, our platform handles everything.

-Campaigns will run according to the targeting settings, stats will be recorded, advertisers' spend and publishers' revenue calculated.
-Moreover, you, as the owner of the account, will receive all important notifications regarding your users' activity and your own account.
+Campaigns will run according to the targeting settings, stats will be recorded, and advertisers' spending and publishers' revenue will be calculated.
+Moreover, as the account owner, you will receive all important notifications regarding your users' activity and your own account.

-We deliberately omitted some features available on our platform but can be regarded as more advanced to keep the emphasis on a classic way of managing an ad network.
+We deliberately omitted some features available on our platform, but they can be regarded as more advanced to keep the emphasis on a classic way of managing an ad network.
 Surely, using more sophisticated targeting and programmatic features can give you an edge, but it's easier to start with more basic things.
-Anyway, you're welcome to browse our knowledge base and, should you have any questions, please don't hesitate to ask.
+Anyway, you're welcome to browse our knowledge base, and should you have any questions, please don't hesitate to ask.

 Good luck!